Discover a world of educational opportunities to support your lifelong learning

 Social media in general practice

-The Macquarie dictionary defines social media as ‘online social networks used to disseminate information through online social interaction’.1 Social media allows individuals to communicate with others, access information, and share knowledge, experience and expertise on topics of interest.
+Social media refers to online platforms that facilitate the exchange of information through virtual social interactions.
+According to The Macquarie dictionary, it encompasses "online social networks used to disseminate information through online social interaction."
+This dynamic medium enablinges individuals to engage with others, access a wealth of information, and collaboratively share knowledge, experiences, and expertise across various topics of interest.

 The use of social media by GPs and general practice staff can be regarded as a form of advertising of a health service and is subject to the Australian Health Practitioner Regulation Agency’s (AHPRA’s) Guidelines for advertising regulated health services.
 If anyone leaves a testimonial on your social media profile, it could breach the national law that imposes limits on advertising of health services delivered by registered health practitioners.
 APRHA requires practitioners to take reasonable steps to remove testimonials that advertise their health services (this may include comments about the practitioners themselves).
 However, ‘practitioners are not responsible for removing (or trying to have removed) unsolicited testimonials published on a website or in social media over which they do not have control’.5